- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 The person did not directly cause the accident that led to the death.
 For instance, they may be innocent if the accident was the result of a mechanical issue with a vehicle or poor road conditions.

-The accident may be the result of a person defending themselves or others from harm such as applying breaks, swerving or overcorrecting to avoid a collision.
+The accident may be the result of a person defending themselves or others from harm, such as applying brakes, swerving, or overcorrecting to avoid a collision.

 The death may have been caused by an unforeseeable event, such as a tree falling onto the road or an animal running in front of the car.

-If a person suffered a sudden medical emergency, such as a heart attack, stroke, or seizure, and was not in control of the vehicle at the time of the accident, a legal team may be able to argue that they were not in control of the vehicle at the time of the accident.
+If a person suffered a sudden medical emergency, such as a heart attack, stroke, or seizure, and was not in control of the vehicle, a legal team may be able to argue that they were unable to safely operate the car during the incident.

 If you are involved in a car accident, call 911 and report the accident immediately.
 Remember to stay at the scene until the police arrive and cooperate with their investigation.

-Being involved in a case involving a fatality you can expect a legal process that is often complex, emotional, and lengthy.
+Being linked to a case involving a fatality means you can expect a legal process that is often complex, emotional, and lengthy.
 There will be an investigation by law enforcement to determine the cause of the accident and, eventually, to file criminal charges.
 As a result, someone may be charged with a crime and required to participate in legal proceedings.

 You may want to talk about the accident with friends and family, but it’s important to avoid discussing the details of the accident with anyone other than your attorney.
 Statements made to friends and family can be used in court.
 Also, Cloward Trial Lawyers can represent you throughout the legal process and help you build the most robust possible case.